farukdemirbas/fsynthesizer/README.md

 Write your compositions in a text file inside the `compositions` folder.
 (Check the `README.txt` in there for a quick guide on composition formatting)

-Then, if you want custom effects on your tracks, see "songsettings.py".
+Then, if you want custom effects on your tracks, see the nice and brief explanation in "songsettings.py".

 To run the program, execute:

 `python -m run [absolute_path_to_my_song.txt]`